October 5, 2018:

 If MyEducation BC does not have a record for the student, contact their last school to confirm that the student has withdrawn and to request a copy of their record.
 If the student has been withdrawn from a BC school that uses MyEducation BC, there will be a record in the database — return to the Registration Wizard and conduct your search again.
 If you are certain the student has been in MyEducation BC, continue searching until the record is found.

 If the student has never attended a BC school that uses MyEducation BC, enter the information from the legal documentation and the school registration form in the Registration Wizard to create a new student record in MyEducation BC.
+Student records in MyEducation BC should be made as complete as possible.
+When enrolling students who have come from another jurisfiction in MyEducation BC for the first time, enter all available enrollment history (Membership Side Tab).
+Any grade 10-12 courses not in MyEducation BC can be entered from available documentation.

 Archived Records Students who are over five years of age and have been inactive in MyEducation BC for more than four years are archived.
 If a new student fits the criteria to have a record in the archives, use the Flag for Retrieval function to bring the record back in to MyEducation BC.
 This process is an overnight process.
 Once the record is retrieved, register the student as usual.